 Nursing home staff must also ensure that those with violent outbursts are properly disciplined and monitored.
 Sadly, we hear horror stories about situations where nursing home residents are not only left uncontrolled, but encouraged to fight and misbehave.

 Nursing homes must provide proper training to watch for potential signs of abuse, and assess patients for any factors that may result in violence.
 If a resident is suspected of abusing a fellow resident, they must be monitored and put under an individualized care plan.

 If a nursing home fails to do any of the above to address abuse between residents, they can face not only administrative penalties and criminal liability, but legal liability in a civil claim.

-The Nursing Home Litigation Attorneys at Brezina Law, PLLC, Are Here to Help if Abuse is Suspected at Your Loved One’s Nursing Home
+The Nursing Home Litigation Attorneys at Atkins Brezina, PLLC, Are Here to Help if Abuse is Suspected at Your Loved One’s Nursing Home

 Sadly, it is possible that the places we trust the most can abuse that trust and leave our loved ones in danger.
 When this happens, they must be held accountable in a court of law.
-Our Knoxville nursing home malpractice attorneys at Brezina Law, PLLC, have the experience and knowledge to fight for your loved one’s legal rights in any type of nursing home abuse case.
+Our Knoxville nursing home malpractice attorneys at Atkins Brezina, PLLC, have the experience and knowledge to fight for your loved one’s legal rights in any type of nursing home abuse case.